NAME OF ORGANIZATION: Coalition to Cure Calpain 3

 WHAT IS YOUR ORGANIZATION’S MISSION:

-C3 is committed to treating and ultimately curing limb girdle muscular dystrophy type 2A (LGMD2A)/Calpainopathy.
+C3 is committed to treating and ultimately curing limb girdle muscular dystrophy type 2A (LGMD2A), a form of Calpainopathy.
 Our mission is to fund high potential research and clinical trials as we educate the global community about this disease.

 WHAT SERVICES DOES YOUR ORGANIZATION PROVIDE: